 - b.
 The proposed project would not include any groundwater wells or pumping activities.
-All water supplied to the proposed project would be obtained from Los Angeles County Water District No. 40.
+All water supplied to the proposed project would be obtained from Los Angeles County Waterworks District No. 40.
 Therefore, impacts would be less than significant. - c.
 Development of the proposed project would increase the amount of surface runoff as a result of impervious surfaces associated with the grading of the site.
 The proposed project would be designed, on the basis of a hydrology study, to accept current flows entering the property and to handle the additional incremental runoff from the developed sites.
-Therefore, impacts from drainage and runoff would be less than significant. - d.
+Therefore, impacts from drainage and runoff would be less than significant.

+The project site is designated as Flood Zone X per the Flood Insurance Rate Map (06037C0415F).
+Flood Zone X is located outside of both the 100-year flood zone and the 500-year flood zone.
+Therefore, no impacts would occur.

+- d.
 The project site is not located within a coastal zone.
 Therefore, tsunamis are not a potential hazard.
 The project site is relatively flat and does not contain any enclosed bodies of water and is not located in close proximity to any other large bodies of water.
 Therefore, the proposed project would not be subject to inundation by seiches or mudflows.
-No impacts would occur. - The project site is designated as Flood Zone X-Shaded per the Flood Insurance Rate Map (06037C0450F).
-Flood Zone X-Shaded is located outside of the 100-year flood zone but within the 500-year flood zone.
-Therefore, no impacts would occur. - e.
-The proposed project would not conflict or obstruct the implementation of the applicable water quality control plan or sustainable groundwater management plan.
+No impacts would occur. - e.
+The proposed project would not conflict or obstruct the implementation of the applicable quality control plan or sustainable groundwater management plan.
 For additional information see responses X.a through X.c.
 Impacts would be less than significant.

 Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact XI.
 LAND USE AND PLANNING.
 Would the project: a) Physically divide an established community?
-X b) Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect?
-X
+X b) Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect? х

 - a.
-The proposed project consists of the construction and occupancy of a 46-lot residential subdivision.
-The project site is located at the northwest corner of 30th Street East and Avenue K-4 on vacant land.
+The proposed project consists of subdividing the subject site into 169 individual lots for single family residences with the addition of paseos, with two open space areas including a community center, picnic areas, a dog run, tot lots, and a swimming pool. areas for residents to utilize.
 The proposed project would not block a public street, trail or other access route or result in a physical barrier that would divide the community.
 Therefore, no impacts would occur. - b.
 The proposed project is consistent with the City's General Plan and must be in conformance with the Lancaster Municipal Code.
+The proposed project includes the subdivision of 169 individual lots for single-family residences and two open space areas.
 The proposed project will be in compliance with the City-adopted Uniform Building Code (UBC) and erosion control requirements (Section VII).
 Additionally, as noted Section IV, the project site is not subject to and would not conflict with a habitat conservation plan or natural communities conservation plan.
 Therefore, no impacts would occur.